-With the exception of Dr Garrett, Messrs Leviste and Wilkes, the Board was of the view that during 2015, all other directors were independent having regard to the standards used as a reference benchmark as aforementioned and the definition under NI 52-110.
-Accordingly, during the Company's 2015 financial year the Board comprised a majority of independent, non-executive directors.
+With the exception of Dr Garrett, Messrs Leviste and Wilkes, all other directors were independent having regard to the standards used as a reference benchmark as aforementioned and the definition under NI 52-110.
+Accordingly, during the Company's 2016 financial year the Board comprised a majority of independent, non-executive directors.

 Mr Wilkes is the President and Chief Executive Officer of the Company.
-Mr Leviste and Dr Garrett have entered into consulting contracts to provide advisory services to the Company.
+Mr Leviste and Dr Garrett are non-executive directors that have entered into consulting contracts to provide advisory services to the Company.
 From time to time, the independent directors of the Company hold close sessions following a Board meeting at which non-independent directors and members of management are not in attendance.